PK Touch by Harry Nardi

 Cons

-• Requires precise delivery and timing
+• Requires precise delivery and practice to avoid detection

 Effect